-A more thorough evaluation of the Privatization of the Water and Wastewater Treatment System, ASP Expansion, new AAFES Main Mall, NIM, ISBC, IPBC, Maneuver Corridors, and DMPTR may be conducted via separate EAs or other appropriate NEPA for each project; the other listed projects are in the preliminary planning phases only, but will undergo NEPA in future documents.
+A more thorough evaluation of the ASP Expansion, new AAFES Main Mall, NIM, IPBC, Rehabilitation of Maneuver Corridors, and DMPTR will be conducted via separate EAs or other appropriate NEPA for each project; the other listed projects are in the preliminary planning phases only, but will undergo NEPA in future documents.
 Other actions on Fort Benning, such as road and Tank trail maintenance, range and building maintenance, building renovations, unit motor pool maintenance, troop training, and routine airfield activities, would continue in an ongoing manner on an annual basis.
-These projects/actions are assessed for potential environmental impacts on a case-by-case basis via the REC process.
+These projects/actions are assessed for potential environmental impacts on a case-by-case basis via the NEPA process.